Trustroots/trustroots/docs/Development.md

 ## Folder layout

-You might want to read the [folder structure](http://meanjs.org/docs.html#folder-structure) to get a handle on how things are laid out.
+You might want to read the [folder structure](http://meanjs.org/docs.html#folder-structure) to get a handle on how things are laid out, although we've started deviating from it with Angular.js to [React migration](./React.md).
 A quick summary:

 - `modules/` contains one folder for each "component" of the site, this is where most of the interesting stuff lives
 - `modules/**/server/` contains all the backend, server side stuff